phpuech/OT_Analysis/README.md

 - force_max_curve_value (pN) type=float
     value of the maximum force of the curve
 - Pente (pN/nm) type=float
-    coefficient of the contact loss slope between the ball and the cell due to the retraction effect of the cell with respect to the ball
+    coefficient of the contact loss slope between the beadand the cell due to the retraction effect of the cell with respect to the ball

 ### Data calculated if type of curves different from non-adhesive, infinite tube or rejected